 Marubeni is among the world’s biggest players in the power-generation business.
 It is actively involved in the construction and operation of coal-fired power plants, coal mining, and other coal-related infrastructure development across the globe.

-As of September 18, 2018, Marubeni announced a new policy that it is no longer involved in new coal-fired power generation projects and would cut its FY2018 coal-fired power net generation capacity of approximately 3GW in half by 2030.
-Additionally, they announced in October 2019 their withdrawal from the Morupule-B coal-fired power plant in Botswana as well as two other projects in Asia as progress pertaining to its sustainable policy.
-However, there are still large projects planned or under constructed that are listed below.
+On September 18, 2018, Marubeni announced a new policy that it is no longer involved in new coal-fired power generation projects and would cut its FY2018 coal-fired power net generation capacity of approximately 3GW in half by 2030.
+Additionally, it announced in October 2019 its withdrawal from the Morupule-B coal-fired power plant (600MW) in Botswana as well as two other projects in Asia as progress pertaining to its sustainable policy.
+Also, it officially announced a withdrawal from Tabametsi coal power plant project（557MW）in South Africa, in November 2020.
+Furthermore, on March 9, 2021, Marubeni announced a long-term goal of reducing global warming gas emissions to net zero by 2050.
+And moving up the schedule of the former policy of halving the installed capacity of coal-fired power plants by 2030, to five years earlier, and it said it will aim to reach zero in 2050.
+However, there are still large projects planned or under construction as listed below.

 In Vietnam, the Nghi Son 2 (1,200MW) coal-fired power plant is under construction.
-Severe air pollution is already a problem in Vietnam, bringing risk of premature death to 20,000 people every year.
+Severe air pollution is already a big problem in Vietnam, bringing risk of premature death to 20,000 people every year.
 One of the primary causes of the air pollution is emissions from coal-fired power plants.
+Marubeni reduced its portfolio by transferring 10% of Nghi Son 2 ‘s stock holdings from its own share to Tohoku Electric Power.
+However this obviously does not bring any effects on countering global warming or air pollution.

-In the Philippines, the Pagbilao 3 coal-fired power plant (420MW) is in operation.
+In the Philippines, the Pagbilao 1 and 2 coal-fired power plants (735MW in total) are operated by TeaM Energy Corporation（TEC）which is jointly operated by Marubeni and JERA (a joint venture between TEPCO FP and Chubu Electric).
+Marubeni is involved in the Pagbilao 3 coal-fired power plant (420MW, operation started in March 2018).
 From the time Units 1 and 2 began operating, local residents have been exposed to harmful dust from coal storage yards and some reports say that more people have suffered from cardiopulmonary diseases.
+TeaM Energy also operates Sual Plant (1,218MW, coal) and Ilijan Plant (1,251MW, natural gas, Combined-cycle) in the Philippines.

-In December, 2019, Mitsubishi Corporation published the ESG Data Book 2019, in which it stated Mitsubishi Corp. would not develop any new coal-fired power plants.
-However, this revised policy is still insufficient as “considering the result of scenario analyses based on 2°C scenario” by excluding “already commenced projects to develop.”
-The following four projects are excluded:
+In December 2019, Mitsubishi Corporation published the ESG Data Book 2019, in which it stated the company would not develop any new coal-fired power plants.
+However, this revised policy is still insufficient as it is “considering the result of scenario analyses based on 2°C scenario” by excluding “already commenced projects to develop.”
+Meanwhile, the company has reviewed and sold all their interests in coal for power generation (thermal coal) by 2019.
+On the other hand, it has gained much criticism over its intentions to continue construction of the Vung Ang 2 coal-fired power plant in Vietnam.
+In February 2021, it was reported that Mitsubishi Corporation is withdrawing from another plan in Vietnam, the Vinh Tan 3 coal-fired power generation project.
+An early withdrawal from other projects is requested.

 Tanjung Jati B coal-fired power generation project and further expansion plan (2,000MW total)